 HAIR CARE TIP #10: HOT TOOL TEMPERATURES

 When it comes to heat styling, never turn your heat up to the highest setting, it is unnecessary—those super-hot settings are actually intended for in-salon treatments.
-Keeping your hot tools on the low or medium temperature setting will get the job done just as well, and without causing nearly as much damage to your strands.
+Check the age of your tools, if you have had it for more than 5 years or since high school it is time to say BYE.
+When it comes to temperature keeping your hot tools on the low or medium temperature setting will get the job done just as well, and without causing nearly as much damage to your strands.
+Need a number?
+If your strands are on the fine side start at 280-300 and work your way up and take smaller working sections.
+Tools aren’t magic they’re just tools, and abusing them or your hair will only cost you actual dollars in the long run.

 HAIR CARE TIP #11: BRUSHES AND BOARS HAIR

 Shopping for a new hair brush can be intimidating to say the least, where do you start?
 First off I highly recommend a wide tooth comb or wet brush for detangling, paddle brushes are good for this, too.
+Not to mention a killer blowout without needing a shoulder replacement afterward.
 Boars hair brushes are great for smoothing and distributing our hairs natural oil to the ends of our hair.
-If you tend to be on the oily side a boars hair brush with nylon bristles is a great way to stimulate the scalp and disperse excess oil to your ends before applying dry shampoo.
+If you tend to be on the oily side a boars hair brush with nylon bristles is a great way to stimulate the scalp and disperse excess oil to your ends before applying dry shampoo and before washing.

 HAIR CARE TIP #12: DON’T USE SO MUCH DRY SHAMPOO